felipetavares/bazinga/README.md

 Testing tech for the Bazinga!
 Engine.
 Bazinga!
 Engine is a fully featured engine for 2d games.
 Its workflow is based upon the [Bazinga!
-Edit](https://github.com/felipetavares/bazinga.v2) editor, which exports to a custom JSON map format and them the map can be loaded and executed.
+Edit](https://github.com/felipetavares/bazinga.v2) editor, which exports to a custom JSON map format and then the map can be loaded and executed.

 Full lua integration and objects are supported at this stage.